ekristen/libnuke/README.md

 ## Packages

-I strongly dislike the use of the `internal` directory in any open source golang project.
-Therefore everything is in `pkg` and exported wherever possible to allow others to use it.
+I strongly dislike using the `internal` directory in any open-source Golang project.
+Therefore, everything is in `pkg` and exported wherever possible to allow others to use it.

 ### errors